PYEXPO25/T053_DATAMAVERICKS/README.md

 ## Start the Application

-1. Run the Flask application:
+1. Run the streamlit web application: bash streamlit run app.py
-   bash
-   flask run

 2. Open your browser and navigate to: